CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 - Per default, tools should encourage high levels of systematicity (internal rigor) and provide functionality that efficiently supports systematic review practices.
 - It should be at the users discretion to choose higher or lower degrees of systematicity.
 This is particularly relevant if systematicity requires additional manual efforts that may not be in line with the goals and nature of the review.

-Sidenote: When presenting a literature review, "qualitative systematic reviews" (as a very particular type of review) should be distinguished from general notions of literature reviews (that are conducted in a systematic manner).
+Note: When presenting a literature review, "qualitative systematic reviews" (as a very particular type of review) should be distinguished from general notions of literature reviews (that are conducted in a systematic manner).
 Every review varies on a scale of systematicity and transparency .

 ..
    It should be at the discretion of authors